faridadi/My-Todolist/README.md

 # My-Todolist
-this is a simple todolist apps for andorid
+this is the todolist application for adroid using the SQlite database